You probably know your fish can survive a normal winter. But what about near-zero, negative-windchill temperatures?

 Lack of aeration is one of the most common causes of winter fish deaths.
 Don’t let your koi become another statistic.

 We recommend adding an aerator to your pond to ensure adequate oxygen circulation, especially if you have your waterfall turned off for the season.
-An aerator will not only bring in much-needed air, but it will also disturb the water's surface and help prevent your pond from freezing over.
+An aerator will not only bring in much-needed air, but it will also break the surface tension of the water – letting bad gases escape the pond.

 An aerator might do enough on its own to keep your fish breathing easy during mild winter weather.
-When the mercury really drops, though, you'll need a little extra help from a deicer.
+When the mercury really drops, though, you might need a little extra help from a de-icer.

 What if your pond freezes over despite your best efforts?
 You’ll need to find some way to make a hole yourself.